 Location: Albuquerque, NM

-If you’ve ever seen epic photos from the annual hot-air balloon festival, you know Balloon Park, whose borders serve as the course at the Turkey Trek.
+If you’ve ever seen epic photos from the annual hot-air balloon festival, you know Balloon Park, which serves as a border for this Turkey Trek.
 With a 5K run, a fitness walk and a Fun Run, the whole family can get involved in a race that meets his or her individual fitness level.
+Even more fun: a costume contest with a male, female and kid winner.

 Location: Bay St. Louis, MS

-Only in its fourth year, this Trot is all about our furry friends, as every race participant (and spectator!) is asked to bring canned pet food for donation.
+Only in its fifth year, this Trot is all about our furry friends, as every race participant (and spectator!) is asked to bring canned pet food, treat or toy for donation.
 In addition, all proceeds will benefit the local animal shelter.
-And let’s face it: Although pets are such an important part of the family, Thanksgiving may be the one day we forget that.
+Let’s face it: Although pets are such an important part of the family, Thanksgiving may be the one day we forget that.
 This Turkey Trot is the perfect reminder.

 Location: Bismarck, ND

-Fun, frosty beards and snowy streets aside, this Turkey Trot is an important one as it is held (and all proceeds go towards) the Cystic Fibrosis Association of North Dakota.
-With a 10K run, 5K run, 5K walk and a fun walk.
-Just make sure you dress for the weather — recent years have been frigid and frequently snowy.
+Fun, frosty beards and snowy streets aside, this Turkey Trot is an important one as it is held by (and all proceeds go toward) the Cystic Fibrosis Association of North Dakota.
+With a 10K run, 5K run, 5K walk and a fun walk, there’s a race for everyone in the fam.
+Just make sure you dress for the weather — recent years have been frigid and snowy.